kennethkoontz/meme-chatroom/README.md

 3 Find other bugs/errors in code and fix

-4 Find a new, better logo
+4 make a drop down input and button for attaching/ posting memes

-5 When completed do what ever your hearts desire
+5 make it possble to actually add sub-topics (do it like cars)

 ### Installation
 To install run, `npm install`.